 - I would also often sleep with Dutch braids in my hair to stop my hair getting tugged and damaged in my sleep.

 Being Brunette is something I also miss; but worry not!
 I’ve always vowed to have brown hair on my wedding day!

-Nowadays, I wash my hair every Monday and Friday, if my hair gets to go a little bit on the sly-side between then, I take my Batiste and I go to town!
-When growing out your hair, it is really important to minimize your washes as much as you possibly can.
+Nowadays, I wash mine every Monday and Friday, if my hair gets to go a little bit on the sly-side between then, I take my Batiste and I go to town!
+When growing out your hair, it is really important to minimise your washes as much as you possibly can.
 In reality, the best nutrient for your hair is the natural oil it produces itself, so if you’re constantly stripping that – it ain’t gonna be happy!

 When I was researching my new routine, I noticed a video from fellow YouTuber Mandy.
 This video was titled ‘You’re Washing Your Hair Wrong’, and since watching that video, probably when it first came out in 2015, I don’t think I’ve ever changed my routine from that!

 Granted, I didn’t really use the products in the video, but here is my current Shampoo Routine:

 - Shampoo hair using Wella Elements Shampoo – my hairdresser recommends.
 Focusing the shampoo on the roots only & Rinse.

 - Apply generously – Wella Elements Conditioner – mainly focusing on the damaged areas but gradually making my way up to the main head area.